GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (175) .md

 **Effect**: You direct a stream of energized particles in a 3 yard mikrofan.
 Anything within the cone is subject to a ki attack.

-**At Higher Tiers**: Each tier beyond minimum allows you to extend the range of the spell's mikrofan by 1 yard.
+**At Higher Tiers**: Each tier beyond minimum allows you to extend the range of the spell's area by 1 yard.

 **Critical Failure**: You gather and charge the particles, but lose control.
 This inflicts a Ki attack against yourself with a bonus equal to the spell's tier.